 There aren't many things our incredible DTG process can't achieve!
 However, when choosing the colors for your artwork, it’s important to note that they may look different on a real product than what you see on your computer monitor.
 Even if you have calibrated your monitor to a specific color profile, there are various factors that influence the final appearance of colors on a printed product.
-Because of this, we can’t guarantee color accuracy 100%.
-Consider the following factors:
+You can find out more about color matching in this blog post!

 - When printing on garments, it’s important to consider fabric material and garment color.
 The same color value will look a little different on when printed on 100% cotton vs. a fabric blend.
 Similarly, the same color value will look different when printed on a light vs. dark colored garment.

-In these photos, you can see how the same color values look different when printed on a white or black garment.
+- We also print a white under base layer beneath prints on colored garments so that the colors look vibrant and stand out from the fabric.
+The same color value on one garment can look different when printed with vs. without a white under base.
+We've taken some photos where you can see how the same color values look different when printed on a white or black garment.
 Keep in mind that even the colors in these photos look different than on the original printed product.
 Referencing these photos is not a substitution for ordering color swatches on a sample product.

-If color accuracy is important to you, we suggest ordering our pre-made color swatches on a sample product.
+We also suggest ordering our pre-made color swatches on a sample product.
 You can use those swatches to decide which RGB values best compare to the desired results when printed on a physical product.
 This video shows you how to order your samples:

-We also have a great Design Services team if you’d prefer we make any color corrections for you!
+We also have a great Graphic Design Services team if you’d prefer we make any color corrections for you!